Duties and Responsibilities of the Parish Council

 Scarcliffe Parish Council serves the villages of Hillstown, Palterton and Scarcliffe.
 Councillors are democratically elected for a term of four years but there are sometimes one or two who are co-opted to fill casual vacancies.
 Our Chairman is Councillor John Young.
 Day to day operations are carried out by our Clerk Brian Smyth.

 Income and expenditure for the next financial year is calculated in the form of estimates.
 The net amount (the precept) is added to council tax, collected by the district council (principal authority) and paid to the parish in two six-monthly instalments.
-You can see our annual accounts on the documents page.
+You can see our annual accounts on the finance page.

 Parish and Town Councils can apply for other funding such as grants, but they do not receive funds direct from the central government, as principal authorities do.
 We have a small amount of money available each year to support local community associations.